framps/raspiBackupDoc/en/src/configuration-examples.md

 DEFAULT_DD_BACKUP_SAVE_USED_PARTITIONS_ONLY=1
 ```

-However, it is also necessary to shrink the root partition of the Raspberry
+However, it is also necessary to shrink the root partition of the Raspberry,
-Raspberry, as the entire free space on the SD card is backed up by default.
+as the entire free space on the SD card is backed up by default.
-However, this is not possible under Windows, but a Linux system must be used
+However, this is not possible under Windows, but a Linux system can be used
 and use the tools `gparted` or `resize2fs` to shrink the root partition.

 ## A Windows user wants to create an absolutely minimal image with pishrink

 To create a minimal backup, you can use the *pishrink* tool.
 For this purpose
 there is the script `raspiBackupWrapper.sh`, with which at the end of the backup
-the dd image via *pishrink* at the end of the backup.
+the dd image will be shrinked via *pishrink*.
 The option

 ```
 DEFAULT_ZIP_BACKUP=1